turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 * `aria-atomic`
 * `aria-required`

-" Who am I Related To?"
+"Who am I Related To?"

 * `aria-controls` - Seen above.
 References an element that is controlled by the current element.
 * `aria-describedby`